paulofor/marketing-hub/docs/data-model.md

 - `created_at` TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 - `updated_at` TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP

+Defines a marketing experiment for a specific niche and hypothesis.
+Each experiment aggregates the creative variants, ad sets and landing pages that will be executed and measured during the test cycle.

 ### creative

 - `id` BIGINT AUTO_INCREMENT PRIMARY KEY